SJh29/SJh29/README.md

   and how programming languages handle memory alongside the OS and processor.

-- While I am not looking for collaboration actively feel free to contact me if you are interested in doing so!
+- While I am not looking for collaborations actively feel free to contact me if you are interested in doing so!

 - Reach me at sparshjha40@gmail.com